FAIRmat-NFDI/nomad-distro-dev/README.md

    ```

  > [!NOTE]
- > You can also use `uv` to install a specific branch of the plugin submodule.
+ > You can also use `uv` to install a specific branch of the plugin without adding a submodule locally.
  >
  > ```bash
  > uv add https://github.com/FAIRmat-NFDI/nomad-measurements.git --branch <specific-branch-name>